buying your first car

 Did You Know?
 It is illegal in Ontario to sell a used vehicle without a Used Vehicle Information Package.
 A UVIP costs $20 and can either be ordered online or purchased from a ServiceOntario Centre.

 HOW TO BUY A VEHICLE AS A FIRST TIME BUYER

 There are a few things you will encounter in the process that you might not know about.

-- Driver’s Licence — You need a valid Ontario driver’s licence to purchase or lease a vehicle.
+- Driver’s Licence — A valid G2 or G licence is a must when your are purchasing or leasing a vehicle.
 You cannot purchase a vehicle with a licence from another country or with an international driver’s licence.